emiliofidalgo/obindex2/README.md

 The details of the algorithm are explained in the following publication:

-**iBoW-LCD: An Appearance-based Loop Closure Detection Approach using Incremental Bags of Binary Words** Emilio Garcia-Fidalgo and Alberto Ortiz
+**iBoW-LCD: An Appearance-based Loop Closure Detection Approach using Incremental Bags of Binary Words**<br/>
+Emilio Garcia-Fidalgo and Alberto Ortiz<br/>
 Submitted to IEEE RA-L and IROS 2018

 # Usage

-For an example of use, see the demo file (`lib/tests/test_search.cc`).
+For an example of use, see the demo file `lib/tests/test_search.cc`.

 # Contact